Pane, Amore e Condizionale: Una Ricetta per la Felicità!

 I would like to go to Italy.

-To form the present conditional for regular verbs, you add the following endings to the stem of the infinitive verb:
+To form the condizionale presente for regular verbs, simply add the following endings to the stem of the infinitive verb.
+Note that for -are verbs, the a in the stem changes to e:

 Avrei mangiato il pane.